 Response: Dicamba registrants (BASF, DowDuPont, and Monsanto) have prepared training materials and they, or their designees, will conduct training for dicamba applicators that meets the label requirements for 2018 season.
 As of March 1, online dicamba training is available from the registrants.
 See the webpage linked in yellow at the top of the page for information.

 Response: The training will last approximately 2 hours depending upon the number of questions and audience participation.

 Response: The training will cover the product label requirements, recordkeeping requirements, weed management practices, buffer requirements and protection of susceptible crops, chemistry, mixing and handling, window of application, equipment preparation and special considerations.

 Response: No, the instructor will maintain a record of those attending the class and will collect the applicator’s name, address, email and other information.

-Response: The U.S. Environmental Protection Agency and the Minnesota Department of Agriculture must approve the continued use of these products after December 2018; requirements may be revisited at that time.
+Response: The U.S. EPA and the MDA must approve the continued use of these products after December 2018; requirements may be revisited at that time.
 For now, applicators must complete the training to use the products in Minnesota in 2018.

-Response: No and pesticide dealers are not required to see the proof of training prior to selling the product to certified applicators.
+Response: No it will not be amended.
+Pesticide dealers are not required to see the proof of training to sell the dicamba products to certified applicators.

 Response: No, a person only needs to attend one training session provided by any of the manufacturers of the new dicamba products, i.e. BASF, DowDuPont, or Monsanto.
 One annual training satisfies the training requirement for all three products.